 The panel after loading a batch of PDFs and a logo file.
 The button shows the number of files ready to process.

-STEP 2 Set the parameters and apply
+STEP 2 Configure the parameters

 Four parameters control how the logo appears on each sheet: